Skip to main content

 Greenhouse Gas Accounting

-Location- and market-based GHG emissions factors for each of Equinix’s approximately 270 International Business Exchanges (IBXs) are identified annually as a part of Equinix’s ongoing greenhouse gas accounting program.
+Location- and market-based greenhouse gas emissions factors for each of Equinix's approximately 270 International Business Exchanges (IBXs) are identified annually as a part of Equinix's ongoing greenhouse gas accounting program.
 Location-based emissions factors are derived from data sets published by government agencies and/or from other publicly available sources relevant to the geographic location of each individual IBX.
 For market-based emissions calculations, Equinix uses emissions factors from our relevant electricity suppliers if available and applies emissions factors related to Energy Attribute Certificates or related to renewable energy procured directly for each IBX, as applicable.
 Sites that are 100% covered by renewable energy can claim zero associated market-based emissions.

 Equinix follows best practice as defined by the Greenhouse Gas Protocol in sourcing our emissions factors.
-As this dataset is prepared by a third-party consultant for Equinix’s use, we are not able to disclose it publicly.
-See Appendix for emissions factors sources.
+As this dataset is prepared by a third-party consultant for Equinix's use, we are not able to disclose it publicly.

 Organizational Reporting Boundary